 Portsmouth is a historic city located in the south of England.
-The city is home to a number of prominent tourist attractions that draw in the crowds throughout the year, including the Portsmouth Historic Dockyard, the Spinnaker Tower, and HMS Victory.
+The city is home to a number of prominent tourist attractions that draw in the crowds throughout the year, including the Portsmouth Historic Dockyard, the Spinnaker Tower, the HMS Victory and all of those magical historic ships in full display.

 Portsmouth is also a popular destination for shoppers, with a variety of high street and independent stores.
 If boutiques and fancy fashion are your vibes, you’re going to love a cheeky weekend here.